isaaclyman/recipes-quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Home
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is repository of recipes by Isaac, Porter, and Anders.
+Not all of them are original.